Join young musicians (ages 10-16) from around the Valley at the third annual Desert Hills Band Camp.

 Electives

 Delve into the art and science of music recording, learning fundamental techniques to craft professional-quality tracks.
 This course will show students how to translate their musical ideas into polished recordings.
 Explore essential studio equipment, recording software, and techniques for capturing and manipulating sound.
 Basic computer knowledge is required to maximize the learning experience in this course.
+The AM elective is for students ages 10-13; the PM elective is for students ages 14-16.

 Instructors: Kevin Weingartner & Shane Vance